rreece/markdown-memo/README.md

 There are a few special files that help steer the execution of `markdown-memo` or are otherwise exceptional.

+Documentation:

 -   `README.md` - this file.
--   `VERSIONS` - documents chronology of version of `markdown-memo`.
-Feel free to delete or adapt to your project.
+-   `VERSIONS` - documents the chronology `markdown-memo` versions.
+Feel free to delete or adapt this to your project.

+Primary files edited by the user:

+-   `meta.yaml` - the main metadata file controlling the project in many ways.
+-   `*.md` - any other user-created markdown files, the mark-up of your document.

+Optional files:

 -   `index.[md,html,txt]` - The top-level, root file of your project.
 By default, if `index.txt` is missing, a table of contents is generated for `index.md`, otherwise `index.txt` is copied to be the `index.md`.
--   `meta.yaml` - the main metadata file controlling the project in many ways.
--   `order.txt` - TODO
--   `bib_index.md` - TODO

-TODO: describe more.
+-   `bib_index.[md,html]` - Call `make bib_index.md` to generate this file.
+It is to help incoorporate citations into your document by being an automatically generated list of the references, with footnotes, created from the available bibliography files in `bibs/`.
+-   `order.txt` - Optionally, the user can create this file, which should have a list of markdown files used in the document, one-per-line, in the order as to be used for the navigation buttons in the html template.
+By default, building the html will generate this file if it doesn't already exist, with the markdown files list in alphabetical order.
+    If one names the markdown files something like `01-first-section.md`, `02-second-section.md`, etc., then the order should be handled automatically.

 Disqus integration